sequentech/ballot-verifier/README.md

 > Audit PASSED
 ```

-# agora-airgap tool
+# ballot-verifier tool

-The `agora-airgap` binary is a command line utility that includes a set of
+The `ballot-verifier` binary is a command line utility that includes a set of
 commands:

 - **audit**: This command needs a file with an auditable ballot, the public keys